 We’ll be the first the admit and to appreciate that tying a tie isn’t always as simple as tying a tie.
 There are several knot variations that are better suited to certain occasions than others.
 Ties can occasionally come in various lengths, making the process a little trickier each time.
 And obviously, there are bow ties, which are in a difficulty class all of their own.

-It may have been acceptable, nay, cool, to have a badly tied tie during your high school years, but as you transition into a modern gentleman – who should also begin his journey with all things sartorial at the same time – learning how to tie a tie will prove to be an invaluable skill.
+It may have been acceptable, nay, cool, to have a badly tied tie during your high school years, but as you transition into a modern gentleman – who should also begin his journey with all things sartorial at the same time.

 Here’s everything you need to know.